Home

 SHORT RECAP

-I had also pointed out that this wasn't the same Abimelech that Abraham had dealt with one-hundred years before this particular account, which now deals with Isaac.
+Nonetheless, I had also pointed out -- that this Abimelech, that Isaac is now dealing with -- wasn't the same one, that Abraham had dealt with 100 years before?

-One could also assume that this Abimelech is perhaps the son, or grandson of that same king Abimelech that Abraham dealt with, some one-hundred years before.
+For I'd went over the possibility, that one could assume -- that this particular Abimelech, is perhaps the son, or grandson; of that same king Abimelech, that Abraham had dealt with -- some 100 years before.

-I had also touch on the idea that perhaps the name Abimelech was used as some sort of surname, just like the Egyptians had used with the name Pharaoh - or how the Romans had used the name Caesar, when it came to their rulers.
+I had also touch on the idea, that perhaps the name Abimelech, was used as some sort of surname?
+And I'd compared this, to what the Egyptians had done, with the name Pharaoh -- or how the Romans, had used the name Caesar -- when it came to their rulers.

 Bible Study Online